 Prepare & Make New Choices

-To reduce sugar substitutes in our diets, Dr. Liz recommends doing some prep work before meals.
-“Have a sweetener you’re comfortable using on hand so you’re not at the mercy of what’s available commercially,” she says.
-“With your everyday diet choices, realize that your body does not need sugar and decreasing it will help to reduce inflammation and the chance of chronic illness.”
+To reduce sugar substitutes in your diet, do some prep work before meals.
+Choose a sweetener you're comfortable with using, and have it on hand so you're not at the mercy of what's available to you.
+But in general, try to decrease your sugar intake as much as possible to reduce inflammation and the chances of chronic illness.
 If you do need a little extra sweetness, opt for natural cane sugar in moderation.
 And keep making the choice to be healthier today than you were yesterday.